Rules

 Courtesy Runner Line – A line in foul territory, parallel to the third base line and five feet further back from first base than the third base line.
 If this line is improperly marked (such as less than five feet back), prior to the start of the game either coach may scratch it out and redraw it.

 Run Through Lines – Four (4) foot lines, starting two (2) feet away from the base, on each side of second and third bases at the base edge nearest to the previous base and running parallel with the base edge.
 Effective May 3rd, 2022, Run Thru lines will no longer be used.
 Coaches vote on April 21, 2022).
 Normal softball base running rules apply.
+Run thru lines are not being used in the 2024 season in any division.

 Commitment Line – A two (2) foot line twenty (20) feet from the front edge of home plate closest to third base across the third base line.

-Runner to home line– There shall be a line drawn from the intersection of the 20 ft commitment line and the third base line to the end of the scoring line that is closest to home plate. (eight feet from home plate) If the runner to home steps on or over this line, he shall be declared out and the ball remains live.
+Runner to home line– There shall be a line drawn from the intersection of the 30 ft commitment line and the third base line to the end of the scoring line that is closest to home plate. (eight feet from home plate) If the runner to home steps on or over this line, he shall be declared out and the ball remains live.

 Scoring Line – A six to eight (6-8) foot line in foul territory that is perpendicular to the third base line and starts eight (8) feet away from the front edge of home plate closest to third base